 Tradify’s Pulse Report is a survey of hundreds of contractors and tradespeople from Australia, New Zealand and the UK.
 The data helps us stay in touch with the big issues facing trade business owners.
 These ‘gold nuggets’ of insights are worth keeping in mind for anyone starting a business.

 Our latest report found that:

 - Running a business isn’t just about the money for tradespeople.
 Improving lifestyles and providing high levels of customer satisfaction were way ahead of simply making more money.

-- Most tradespeople said they almost always felt in control of their business.
-They were confident about completing jobs and finding new work, whereas with admin they felt less sure.
+- Most tradespeople said they were confident about completing jobs and finding new work, whereas with admin they felt less sure.